Cretonne compared to LLVM¶

 There is an ongoing “global instruction selection” project to replace the SelectionDAG representation with ISA-agnostic opcodes on the MachineInstr representation.
 Some target ISAs have a fast instruction selector that can translate simple code directly to MachineInstrs, bypassing SelectionDAG when possible.

-Cretonne uses a single intermediate language to cover these levels of abstraction.
+Cretonne uses a single intermediate representation to cover these levels of abstraction.
 This is possible in part because of Cretonne’s smaller scope.

 - Cretonne does not provide assemblers and disassemblers, so it is not necessary to be able to represent every weird instruction in an ISA.
 Only those instructions that the code generator emits have a representation.